Ubaid-Parvaiz/The-complete-software-developer-roadmap/README.md

 # Step 4:Learn some backend knowledge: 15 - 20 days

-I would suggest node.js,since if you have learned javascript you don't need to worry about it too much.It will be really easy for you
+I would suggest node.js,since if you have learned javascript you don't need to worry about it too much.It will be really easy for you.

 Node.js course :shorturl.at/iOP12